Prevention of sexually transmitted infections and under 18 conceptions

 This is an extract from the guidance.
-The complete guidance is available at guidance.nice.org.uk/ph21
+The complete guidance is available at guidance.nice.org.uk/ph3

 5 Recommendations for research

-More detail on the gaps in the evidence identified during development of this guidance is provided in appendix D.
+More detail on the evidence gaps identified during the development of this guidance is provided in appendix B.